-In clinical settings, hair reduction, pre-operative skin preparation and antiseptic cleansing go hand in hand, forming an essential part of evidence based practices being followed in nursing homes and hospitals.
-Irrespective of the fact that there are new technologies being introduced in medical science every now and then, pre-operative skin preparation remains imperative as it prevents the infection of surgical site.
+In clinical settings, hair reduction, pre-operative skin preparation, and antiseptic cleansing go hand in hand, forming an essential part of evidence-based practices being followed in nursing homes and hospitals.
+Irrespective of the fact that there are new technologies being introduced in medical science every now and then, pre-operative skin preparation remains imperative as it prevents the infection of the surgical site.

 - Not putting any cream or lotion on the surgical site.

 - Not using any chemical-based soap or washing solution.

 - Reducing or removal of hair on or around the surgical site.

 - Educate the patient and their relatives on the importance of such preparation and seek whatever help necessary from them.